short-d/craft/README.md

 - [ ] Enable syntax highlighting for JSON payload
 - [ ] Enable syntax highlighting for GraphQL query
 - [ ] Enable syntax highlighting for gRPC request
+- [ ] Attach markdown document to the apis
 - [ ] Export directory so that it can be version controlled
 - [ ] Redesign the UI so that it's clear, convenient, easy to use, and looks good